ivy-llc/ivy/docs/partial_source/deep_dive/0_navigating_the_code.rst

 rather than :code:`Union[ivy.Array, ivy.NativeArray]` in the input and :code:`ivy.Array` in the output.
 The backend methods also should not add a docstring.
 Again, the reasons for these features are explained in the following sections.

+**Round Up**

+This should have hopefully given you a good feel for how to navigate the Ivy codebase.

+If you're ever unsure of how best to proceed, please check out the discussions on the `repo <https://github.com/unifyai/ivy>`_ for FAQs, and reach out on `discord <https://discord.gg/ZVQdvbzNQJ>`_ if you have any questions!